Conaill4/java-dropwizard-flyway/README.md

 Database Migration - Local
 ---
-0. Add checkstyle to the project
-    - Go to IntelliJ at the top of your screent -> Select Settings -> Plugins
-    - Search and Add CheckSyle-IDEA as a plugin in the project
-    - Apply and Ok (May ask you to restart IDE, if so just do so)
-    - Go to IntelliJ at the top of your screent -> Select Settings -> Editor -> Code Style
-    - Click the cog beside the dropdown near the header "Scheme"
-    - Select Import Scheme
-    - Select CheckStyle configuration
-    - Find the "sun_checks_modified.xml" file (should be in the src -> main -> resources)
-    - Select the file
-    - Apply and Ok
-    - Go to IntelliJ at the top of your screent -> Select Settings -> Tools -> CheckStyle
-    - Click the + under the configuration file
-    - Add a description and then Find the "sun_checks_modified.xml" file when you click browse
-    - Select the file
-    - Click next
-    - Check the box
-    - Apply and Ok

-2. Add your SQL script to `resources.db.migration` directory
+1. Add your SQL script to `resources.db.migration` directory
-3. Add the following lines to your ~/.zshrc file:
+2. Add the following lines to your ~/.zshrc file:

 ```
 export FLYWAY_URL="jdbc:mysql://YOUR_DB_HOST/YOUR_DB_NAME"